mikaeilorfanian/mikaeilorfanian.github.io/_posts/2017-6-18-pubsub-with-redis.md

 - user deletes his/her account with us --> notify customer support

-An _event_(left side of the arrow) triggers some _action_(right side of the arrow) and sometimes an `action` triggers more `event`s.
+An `event`(left side of the arrow) triggers some `action`(right side of the arrow) and sometimes an `action` triggers more `event`s.
 In addition,
 - Some `action`s need to be handled asynchronously.
 For example, we don't want to make a user wait while we send an email.
-- Some `action`s need to be handled immediately and some are scheduled to happen in future.
+- Some `action`s are to be handled immediately and some are scheduled to happen in future.
 - Some aspects of the behavior of the system should be configurable by non-developers.
 - Business wants to experiment with new events and actions without investing much time and money.
 - Scaling the application should not require a total rewrite or redesign of the application.
-- We - the devs- want to write high quality code.
+- We - the devs - want to write high quality code.
 We want to have automated tests and readable code that just works!

 ## Intro to PubSub